VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
 :warning:   | :e[dit] {file}  | Edit {file}.
 We will open file in a new Tab of current Grouped Editor instead of opening in current tab.
-:warning:   | <ctrl-w> hl  | Switching between windows.
+:warning:   | &lt;ctrl-w&gt; hl  | Switching between windows.
 As we don't have the concept of Window in VS Code, we are mapping these commands to switching between Grouped Editors.
 :x:   | :sp {file}  | Split current window in two.
 VS Code doesn't support split Window horizontally.
    | :vsp {file}  | Split vertically current window in two.
 :x:   | :new | Create a new window horizontally and start editing an empty file in it.